Documentation

 Task vs Data-Source

-Interaction with external APIs is available for both, loading data for the purpose of a data-source transformation (see Load Data from any REST-API), or for the execution of a task - which is content of this section.
+Interaction with external APIs is available for both, loading data for the purpose of a data-source transformation (see ), or for the execution of a task - which is content of this section.
 Technically both types of application are very similar, but there are some differences:

 • A task can have a "condition" based on a parameter value.
 While a request as part of a data source will always be triggered (on using the data source), a task may be triggered only if a certain condition applies.